gabriel-dg/account-kit-7702/README.md

-# EIP-7702 Demo
+# Alchemy Account Kit - EIP-7702 Demo

-This is a simple demo of EIP-7702, which allows upgrading Externally Owned Accounts (EOAs) to smart contract accounts without changing the address or migrating assets.
+This is a simple demo of EIP-7702 implementation using Alchemy Account Kit, which allows upgrading Externally Owned Accounts (EOAs) to smart contract accounts without changing the address or migrating assets.

 ## Prerequisites